 When do the charges start?

-The subscription-based scheme will start from 1 May.
+The voluntary opt in scheme will start from 1 May.
 To ensure a continuous garden waste collection service you will need to sign up between 1 and 31 March.
-The payment will be taken when you sign up.
+The payment will be taken when you opt in.

 How much does it cost?